top of page

 Here are some important rules:

 -As the leader, you’re just facilitating the discussion, not teaching.
 No bullet points or line-by-line explanations of each verse.
 Don’t do all the talking, even if you know stuff about the passage that your group isn’t seeing.
 The reason for this is so that the disciple is allowed to “discover” what the Word says for themselves with the assistance of the Holy Spirit.
 This is why it’s called a “discovery” Bible study.
-It’s a proven fact that we will grasp and apply new knowledge better when we discover it ourselves.
-We can trust the Word of God and His Spirit to reveal what the disciple needs at that point in their spiritual walk.

 -A DBS needs to stay focused on the passage at hand.
 You don’t want people to bring in thoughts from other verses and passages right now.
 If the discussion gets off topic, ask the question: “What verse did you see that from in this passage?” and encourage the discussion to focus on the story.